AThibault92/paleoFROG/README.md

 ## Lauch application

-To run the application, please do the followinf line:
+To run the application, please copy the following line:

 ``` r
 paleoFROG::run_app()